Distractic/LethalCompanyTemplate/README.md

 # Build

-When you build the project, this is the steps that are executed:
+When you build the project, the following steps are executed:
 - The built plugin is copied to the game plugin directory.
 - The opened clients are closed.
 - The game is launched.